SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “Rarity, are you alright?”
 Pinkie asked, head tilting slightly.

-Rarity responded, “yes, just a little nervous, darling.”
+Rarity responded, “yes, just a little nervous darling.”

 Pinkie asked, “why?
 It’ll be fine, our friends will be nothing but supportive!”

 Rarity smiled, “yes, I know, but it still makes me a little nervous thinking about it.”

-Pinkie hugged her, “Everything will be fine, they’ll all be super supportive and excited for us.”
+Pinkie hugged her, “everything will be fine, they’ll all be super supportive and excited for us.”

-Rarity smiled in the hug, replying, “You’re right, thank you darling.”
+Rarity smiled in the hug, replying, “you’re right, thank you darling.”

 After the hug was over, their first guests knocked on Pinkie’s door.
 Pinkie hopped over to the door and opened it to reveal Rainbow Dash and Fluttershy.